 Any photographer with even a little experience knows that different types of photographs require different techniques.
 If you’re shooting a portrait photo that you want to print at a large size, you know you’re going to need specific lighting, camera settings, and equipment versus shooting a photo for e-mail.
-Photos for eBay require specific techniques, too, such as these tips show.
+Shooting great eBay photos requires specific techniques, too, such as these tips below show.

 - Make sure your photo clearly shows the item by moving as close as you can and filling the entire frame.
 Don’t zoom in, especially if you must use a flash.
 Just move your body and camera closer, and you'll end up with the sharpest and the most well exposed result.

 - If you’re selling an item that includes intricate details, consider shooting in your camera’s macro mode, which is designed specifically for extreme closeups, which will help you shoot a great eBay photo.

 - Avoid using the flash, if at all possible.
 Move the item to a location where available daylight will give the camera enough external light.
 Flash photos sometimes can end up with spots where the flash reflects off the item in a manner that will make your item look less desirable.